My story is weird. I suppose weird has always been my destiny and it has taken me a while to fully embrace it, but finally…here we are.

-My unusual narrative began in Gum Swamp, Virginia Beach, VA..
-Much of my childhood was spent running around playing hid and seek in a poisonous / snake invested marsh filled swamp with my older brother.
-In fact, one of my most clear child hood memories was waking up in the middle of the night to see that our side yard was full of flashing emergency vehicle lights.
+My unusual narrative began in Gum Swamp, Virginia Beach, VA.
+Much of my childhood was spent running around playing hide and seek in a poisonous / snake infested marsh-filled swamp with my older brother.
+In fact, one of my most clear childhood memories was waking up in the middle of the night to see that our side yard was full of flashing emergency vehicle lights.
 A ton of police officers, firemen and EMT’s were mounting a search party, as our neighbors had let their two teenage nephews from out of town play in the swamp; unfortunately they were not schooled in the dangers of marshlands and they drowned.

-However, my earliest art memory was around the 3rd grade.
-My brothers 6th grade glass was going to have an art show.
+My earliest art memory was around the 3rd grade.
+My brothers 6th grade class was going to have an art show.
 While my brother worked on something for the show, I decided to as well…so I drew the first still life I can remember working up, of my sneakers.
-I asked my brother to see if his teacher would also display my drawing, so he took it to his class, and the teacher liked it enough to display it along with the older students work!
+I asked my brother to see if his teacher would also display my drawing, so he took it to his class, and the teacher liked it enough to display it along with the older students’ work!

 After high school, I was a bit lost, I knew I wanted to get into college, but at no point in my high school career did anyone talk to me about SAT’s or perspectives colleges…so, not knowing what else to do, I jumped into the local community college.
-At school I began taking lots of medical classes, thinking that I would some how pursue some type of medial thing.
-At the beginning of my second year, I signed up for an 8 credit oceanography class, I was excited because in this class, I would also become a certified scuba diver.
-Unfortunately, a few days before the semester was to begin the class was canceled, it seems as though I was the only one who had signed up!
+At school I began taking lots of medical classes, thinking that I would some how pursue some type of medical thing.
+At the beginning of my second year, I signed up for an 8 credit oceanography class.
+I was excited because in this class, I would also become a certified scuba diver.
+Unfortunately, a few days before the semester was to begin, the class was canceled.
+It seems as though I was the only one who had signed up!
 I was left with an 8 credit hole in my schedule.
 I needed to fill it with something, but I had no idea what.
-I called my brother seeking advice and he suggested I take a couple of art classes to fill in the hole.
-On a whim, I signed up for a drawing 101 and photography 101.
+I called my brother seeking advice, and he suggested I take a couple of art classes to fill in the hole.
+I went for it and signed up for a drawing 101 and photography 101.

 My mind and creative juices had just been lit on fire!